Zane Griffin Talley Cooper

 Zane Griffin Talley Cooper researches the cultural and ecological politics of digital media infrastructures, and how they intersect with regimes of energy production and raw resource extraction across the Arctic.

 Zane Cooper is currently a doctoral candidate at the Annenberg School for Communication at the University of Pennsylvania, a doctoral fellow at the Center for Advanced Research in Global Communication (CARGC), and a consulting researcher at the McHarg Center at the Weitzman School of Design, where he is working on thematic development for the International Green New Deal Atlas.

 Cooper is also a filmmaker, currently exploring VR and 360-degree video as a method for analyzing and communicating complex infrastructural ideas.
 His first VR short film, “Alchemical Infrastructures: Making Blockchain in Iceland,” is a multi-sited ethnographic study of the blockchain industry in Iceland, and the ecology of nuanced relationships that work to maintain it.
-It was part of a multimedia exhibit at the Annenberg School for Communication, where it was on display from September 2019 through May 2020.
-The exhibit will be displayed virtually at the Association of Internet Researchers annual conference in October, and pieces from the exhibit have been commissioned for a larger exhibition of extraction art called “Extraction at the Edge of the Abyss,” which will run from July-September 2021 at the Supercollider Gallery in Los Angeles.
+The film was part of a multimedia exhibit at the Annenberg School for Communication, where it was on display from September 2019 through May 2020.
+The exhibit was displayed virtually at the Association of Internet Researchers annual conference in October 2020, and pieces from the exhibit have been commissioned for a larger exhibition of extraction art called “Extraction at the Edge of the Abyss,” which will run from July-September 2021 at the Supercollider Gallery in Los Angeles.

 - B.F.A., University of Colorado, 2010

 - M.A., California State University San Marcos, 2016